-After putting together a solid freshman campaign in 2018 in which he maintained a 2.75 ERA in 39.1 innings, he shot up prospect boards in 2019.
+After a solid freshman campaign in 2018 in which he maintained a 2.75 ERA in 39.1 innings out of the bullpen, he shot up prospect boards in 2019.
 Check out some of his individual game numbers to get an idea how dominating he can be:

 - Feb.
 16: 5 innings, 1 run, 11 strikeouts vs. Fordham

 - Feb.
 23: 6 innings, 0 runs, 10 strikeouts vs. UIC